 5) A search on medical symptoms may return a drug name that relieves those symptoms.

-Name entity metadata is the kind of information that can be shown to searchers whenever a name entity is taken from a search query.
-This kind of information would be relevant or interesting information about the name entity.
+Named entity metadata is the kind of information that can be shown to searchers whenever a named entity is taken from a search query.
+This kind of information would be relevant or interesting information about the named entity.

-Examples of name entity metadata include, but are not limited to profile information, search engine data, and feed based data.
+Examples of named entity metadata include, but are not limited to profile information, search engine data, and feed-based data.

 Profile information generally refers to predetermined information about a name entity, such as: